-The Battery Reward program lets you earn daily bill credits by allowing Meter to occasionally use your home battery to help balance the Texas power grid.
-Connection is simple—just provide your battery username and password.
-No new hardware, no site visit, no commitment.
+The Battery Reward program pays you $3/kWh in monthly bill credits for letting Meter occasionally use your home battery to help balance the Texas grid.
+A 13.5 kWh Powerwall earns about $40/month.
+Connection is simple: just your battery username and password.
+No new hardware, no site visit, and you can opt out anytime.

-- ✓You stay in full control — You own your battery and can opt out anytime by adjusting your backup reserve
+- ✓You stay in full control.
+You own your battery.
+Opt out anytime by adjusting your backup reserve.

 Which batteries are eligible?